Koine Greek phonology: Consonants

-The weakness of final ν //n//, frequently before a stop consonant, is attested in Egypt in both Hellenistic and Roman times, seen directly in graphic omission and hypercorrect insertion, though its complete loss would not be carried through until the medieval period and excluding the South-Italian, south-eastern and Asia Minor dialects.
-The development of voiced allophones /[b]/, /[d]/, /[ɡ]/ of voiceless stops π, τ, and κ after nasals is also evidenced in Pamphylia as early as the 4th century BC and in the Egyptian papyri (mostly Roman period) in the interchange with β, δ, and γ in post-nasal positions (where these letters retained their ancient plosive values, as noted above.)
-Hence μπ, ντ, γκ would later be used for //b//, //d//, //ɡ//, via assimilation to the second element.
-In Egypt this development is seen as an influence of the Coptic substrate.
-But at the same time, this change has now become standard in Modern Greek, and so it appears to have occurred in other areas as well.
+The weakness of final ν //n//, frequently before a stop consonant, is attested in Egypt in both Hellenistic and Roman times and is seen directly in its omission and hypercorrect insertion, but its complete loss would not occur until the medieval period, excluding the southern Italian, south-eastern and Asia Minor dialects.
+The development of the voiced allophones /[b]/, /[d]/, /[ɡ]/ of voiceless stops π, τ and κ after nasals is also evidenced in Pamphylia as early as the 4th century BC and in the Egyptian papyri (mostly from the Roman period) in the interchange with β, δ, and γ in post-nasal positions (where those letters retained their ancient plosive values, as noted above.)
+Hence μπ, ντ, γκ would later be used for //b//, //d//, //ɡ//, via the assimilation to the second element.
+In Egypt, that development is seen as an influence of the Coptic substrate.
+However, the change remains standard in Modern Greek and so it appears to have occurred in other areas as well.